CRARY MILLS - A building contractor has found a creative way to recycle a piece of downtown Cantons history.

 Steven R. Newkofsky, Old DeKalb Road, said he and his wife, Claudia C., are pleased with the wood surface Mr. Petroccione installed on their kitchen hutch because it created an interesting contrast with their new granite kitchen countertops.

 It gives the kitchen some diversity, and its certainly a novel idea for preserving some of Cantons history, Mr. Newkofsky said.
 Its been a conversation piece.

-The wood countertops also have been installed at Cynthia Wellss Elm Street home and a Higley Flow camp owned by Dr. Robert E. Nordberg, a Canton physician, and his wife, Margaret E.
+The wood countertops have also been installed at Cynthia Wells Elm Street home and a Higley Flow camp owned by Dr. Robert E. Nordberg, a Canton physician, and his wife, Margaret E.

 I love copper, and I cant see it just ending up in a landfill, he said.

-If others are interested, some of the hardwood from the bowling lanes is still available for future projects.
+If others are interested, some of the hardwood from the bowling lanes still remain for future projects.

 Mr. Petroccione, 33, is a 1998 graduate of Canton Central School and resides with his wife, Ann E., and three children in Crary Mills.
 He is also the son of well-known Canton building contractor Paul E. Petroccione and Linda P. Petroccione, DeKalb Junction.

 For more information, he can be reached at thornwoodcabinetry.com or email@example.com